ITC Consultant Travel Expense Policy

 The Consultant may drive, either by using his/her own private automobile, or by using a rental car.
-However, before making the final decision to use his/her own private automobile, travelers should select the lease expensive cost to SAE ITC after calculating the own private automobile versus the use of a rental car.
+However, before making the final decision to use his/her own private automobile, travelers should select the least expensive cost to SAE ITC after calculating the cost of using his/her own private automobile versus the use of a rental car.

-Mileage reimbursement for the use of private automobile will coincide with current IRS guidelines.
-Fuel when using a private vehicle is covered by the mileage reimbursement so should not be submitted for reimbursement.
-Consultants are expected to maintain adequate automotive insurance, and as such, assume full responsibility for all liabilities associated with such use.
+Mileage reimbursement for the use of a private automobile will coincide with current IRS guidelines.
+Fuel when using a private vehicle is covered by the mileage reimbursement and should not be submitted for reimbursement.
+Consultants are expected to maintain adequate automotive insurance and, as such, assume full responsibility for all liabilities associated with such use.

 Tolls and parking will also be reimbursed for private or rental car.